Cells, convexity and contractibility in general categories: Introduction

 The main result (Theorem \ref{thm:recipe}~(i)) is to show that these sequence of objects $\SetDef{F_n}{n\in \num_0}$ along with their boundary and face morphisms, assemble into a co-simplicial object $F: \Delta \to \calC$.
 Any such functorial object generates a homology for the category via the associated nerve functor.
 This coincides with the familiar notion of singular homology when $\calC = \Topo$.
 In the general case, it serves as an algebraic characterization of objects of $\calC$, assigning a sequence of Abelian groups to each object, and group homomorphisms for every morphism in way that preserves compositionality.

 The second main result (Theorem \ref{thm:recipe}~(iii)) to be presented is that this assembly also satisfies an Axiom of convexity \ref{A:convex}.
 This involves a set of identities between the faces of the cells, which allows an easy computation of homology.
+Convexity is the key property that makes homology an invariant of homotopy, fact presented in detail in \cite{Das2024hmlgy} and outlined in Figure \ref{fig:outline:1}.

 Overall, the analysis presented provides a deconstruction of the familiar notions of homotopy and homology into components which are not specific to the context of topology but are relational.
 This allows for a broader interpretation of these notions and constructions.
 A particularly interesting prospect is the development of a cellular theory for general categories.
 Section \ref{sec:conclus} presents some idea on how these offers the possibility of cellular approximation and triangulation.